- Corporate Citizenship

 Our Eco-Conscious products make for a healthy planet

 Samsung Electronics gives the utmost priority to the environment -- from the moment product planning begins until a product’s final disposal.
-Our Eco-design Process, adopted in 2004, thoroughly analyses a product’s potential environmental impact.
+Our Eco-design Process, adopted in 2004, thoroughly analyzes a product’s potential environmental impact.
 We are doing our best to make our products as eco-conscious as they are functional -- from conserving resources and making new, innovative products to ensuring they are easy to recycle at end-of-life.
 This is why our products are recognised around the world as eco-conscious.

 2020 KPI: Developing eco-conscious products